Author: Dr. Jean-Paul Rodrigue

 High speed rail currently functions under two discrete technologies:

 - Exclusive high-speed networks.
 In contrast, the second category of high-speed trains runs on its own exclusive and independent tracks.
-In Japan, trains can attain speeds of 240 km/h, but ongoing projects to raise peak speeds at 300 km/h aim at maintaining the competitiveness of rail passenger transport versus air.
-In France, the TGV Sud-Est (Trains a Grande Vitesse) reaches speeds of 270 km/h while the TGV Atlantique can cruise at speeds of 300 km/h.
+In Japan, trains can attain speeds of 240 km/h, but ongoing projects to raise peak speeds to 300 km/h aim at maintaining the competitiveness of rail passenger transport versus air.
+In France, the TGV Sud-Est (Trains a Grande Vitesse) reaches speeds of 270 km/h, while the TGV Atlantique can cruise at speeds of 300 km/h.
 One of the key advantages of such a system is since passenger trains have their exclusive tracks, the efficiency of rail freight transport increases as it inherits the almost exclusive use of the conventional rail system.

 - Distance between stations.
 A distance of 50 km is often considered a minimum, leaving enough for trains to accelerate and reach cruising speed that makes the advantages of high-speed rail relevant.
 Servicing too many stations undermines the rationale of high-speed systems, which is to serve large urban agglomerations in a fast and continuous manner.

 - Right of way separation from other rail systems.
 This is mainly the case in and out of metropolitan areas where high-speed trains are forced to use the standard rail network so that they may connect to central rail stations.